DS-Homebrew/libslim/README.md

 ## Advanced Usage

 libslim uses [FatFS](http://elm-chan.org/fsw/ff/00index_e.html) as a backend FAT implementation, and is fully configurable via `ffconf.h`.
-For more information on each configuration option, see the [FatFS Documentation](http://elm-chan.org/fsw/ff/doc/config.html)
+For more information on each configuration option, see the [FatFS Documentation](http://elm-chan.org/fsw/ff/doc/config.html).

-In addition, libslim adds the following compile-time options, toggleable via defines, in addition to those provided by FatFS
+In addition, libslim adds the following compile-time options, toggleable via defines, in addition to those provided by FatFS.

 ### FatFS Options